CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-6.md

    ![](../media/github.png)

-1. Select "Open Copilot".
+1. Select **Open Copilot**.
 GitHub Copilot will open a new tab and suggest multiple options, as shown below.

    ![](../media/ex6-copilot-suggestion.png)

-1. Pick a suggestion that you want to use, then click "Accept solution".
+1. Pick a suggestion that you want to use, then click **Accept solution**.

 1. If you don't like any of the returned suggestions, just close the suggestions tab.